sdslabs/beast/docs/Features.md

 - Support for various notification channels like slack, discord.

-- Compatibility with Linux, Windows, MacOS, FreeBSD and OpenBSD

 - Everything embedded to a single go binary which can be easily used anywhere.

 - Extensible and flexible structure for easier development and feature introduction, some features we are exploring to support